Archives Live: Windrush 75

 Black people have lived in Britain for over two thousand years.
 Some came to Britain with the Roman invasion in 43 CE and they became an important part of British society throughout the medieval ages and beyond.
 Evidence shows that Black people joined the armed forces, married in parish churches, made significant contributions to art and writing, and resisted and challenged the repressive laws of the day.
 We cannot tell the history of Britain without including their stories.

 The ancestors of these Black Britons had been transported to the Caribbean as part of the transatlantic slave trade, of which Britain was a major participant.
 The Caribbean played a central role in the British Empire.
 As European settlement grew, more than 11 million enslaved people were transported to plantations across the Atlantic from Africa to America and the Caribbean over the following 300 years.
 Ideologies of race and the racial hierarchy developed and were entangled with the expansion of empire.
-Following the abolition of slavery the Caribbean became a centre for the indenture system, many workers were transported to islands in the Caribbean from Asia, working alongside the descendants of enslaved peoples.
+Following the abolition of slavery, the Caribbean became a centre for the indenture system.
+Many workers were transported to British Colonies in the Caribbean and the mainland of South and Central America.

-During the Second World War, black people from across the Commonwealth fought for Britain once more.
+During the Second World War, Black people from across the Commonwealth fought for Britain once more.
 Some were soldiers, whilst others came to support work on the Home Front such as factory production and nursing.
+When the war ended in 1945, some of these people chose to remain and live in Britain.

 After the war, Britain needed to be re-built.
-By 1948, the Nationality Act was passed; allowing people from British colonies the right to live and work in Britain if they wanted.
+People from some British Colonies already had the right to settle in Britain as they held British passports.
+By 1948 the Nationality Act was passed, widening this to allow many more from the British Colonies the right to live and work in Britain if they wanted.
+This included those that travelled on The Empire Windrush.
 Most British subjects at this time were people of colour who lived overseas in places colonised by Britain.
 Other people from Europe were also invited to Britain.
 Many people from the Caribbean left their homes to begin a new life in Britain, bringing with them a wide range of skills.
 They filled jobs in the transport system, postal service and health service, helping Britain to re-build and recover.

 It cost £28 for travel on the troop-deck and £48 for cabin class travel on the Empire Windrush.
-The ship picked up passengers at Trinidad, Jamaica (Kingston), Mexico (Tampico), Cuba (Havana) and, finally Bermuda before arriving at Tilbury Docks on 22nd June in Britain.
+The ship picked up passengers at Trinidad, Jamaica (Kingston) and Mexico (Tampico).
+It took on water in Cuba and dockyard workers in Bermuda, who were returning to Britain.
+It arrived at Tilbury Docks on 22nd June.
 There were over 1000 people on board the ship, men, women and children.
 Arrival records show 802 gave their last address as being in the Caribbean.
 Some people, who had nowhere to go, were temporarily accommodated in London’s Clapham South tube station deep shelter.

 News reels often show Caribbean arrivals being welcomed warmly, however documents at The National Archives show the negative response from some people in government to the arrival of people from the Caribbean.
 This contrasted with attitudes towards white migrants from British colonies.
 Arrivals from the Caribbean were viewed differently because of the colour of their skin.